NEW JERSEY WRONGFUL DEATH lawyers

 There are two differences between a wrongful death claim and a personal injury claim.
 The first and most significant is who is filing the case.
 In a wrongful death lawsuit, the estate is suing for damages on behalf of the deceased.
-In a personal injury lawsuit, the injured party sues on behalf of themselves.
+In a personal injury lawsuit, the injured party sues on their behalf of themselves.

 The second difference is compensation for pain and suffering.
-Wrongful death lawsuits do not allow you to claim for pain and suffering on behalf of the victim.
+Wrongful death lawsuits do not allow you to claim pain and suffering on behalf of the victim.
 However, the estate may seek damages for emotional pain and suffering under New Jersey’s Survival Statute.

 Helpful article if the death occurred as a result of a car accident.